 Because grief is a universal experience, it is not meant to be processed alone.
 Therapy and support are incredibly powerful for navigating grief, as it comes with so many thoughts and emotions to work through.
 And while there may be various treatments used with grief, mindfulness is one of our go to practices for moving through grief.
 Mindfulness is the practice of staying present to the moment at hand.
 This strategy is facilitated by guiding the patient toward body sensations and the environment, so they may anchor into what is happening now.
 Mindfulness is helpful in moving through grief because it helps the individual stay present and patient with where they’re at on their journey.
 Instead of wondering when the grief will end, mindfulness encourages the patient to honor where they are at, and focus on addressing the thoughts and emotions that arise.

 Colorado CBT invites those in Denver to find support for their grief at our clinic.
 Our experienced practitioners are so equipped to help those facing grief of all kinds, with different forms of therapy.
+You may also choose to work with our psychiatric care provider to deem whether medication is an important step in your healing journey.
 To begin this process, please reach out to make an appointment!